ni0ki/ui-components/README.md

 ## Usage guide

-All the available components offered by this library are described [here](https://dashlane.github.io/ui-components/).
-Feel free to navigate through them and to live test the behaviour of each.
+All the available components of the library are described [here](https://dashlane.github.io/ui-components/).
+Feel free to navigate through out the documentation to test their behaviour.

 ## Built With